How To Stop A Panic Attack While Driving

 Here Is How To Stop A Panic Attack While Driving

-When listening to the radio and opening the windows doesn't work, these strategies below can be performed, preferably while driving so that you have the experience of overcoming a panic attack while driving.
-This will improve your confidence in dealing with a panic attack while driving and should decrease the amount of future panic attacks.
+When listening to the radio and opening the windows doesn't work, these strategies below can be performed while driving so that you have the experience of overcoming a panic attack.
+This will improve your confidence in dealing with a panic attack while driving and will decrease the number of future panic attacks.

 1. Use Self-Talk